 - No need to press leaves!
 Easily smooth down any corners that are curling and this method of drying leaves will create flat leaves.

-- Use preserved leaves in fall crafts, nature garland, or autumn wreaths / autumn decorations.
+- Use preserved leaves in fall crafts / wax paper leaves craft, nature garland, or autumn wreaths / autumn decorations for an easy fall craft project.

 Can you wax leaves?

 YES!
 Waxing leaves will not only preserve their fall color, but the waxing process will also allow you to keep them for fall crafts, Thanksgiving decorations, or even how to wax leaves for preserving.
-It’s one of the best methods to make preserved fall leaves!
+It’s one of the best methods to make preserved fall leaves and get decorative fall leaves for projects!

-If you’re wondering How do you dry leaves for kids? or how to preserve autumn leaves, this is a great way!
-(My daughter loved this project when learning how to preserve maple leaves!)
+If you’re wondering How do you dry leaves for kids? or how to preserve autumn leaves, this is a fun way and great craft for fall foliage!

 NEED A FUN FALL CRAFT FOR KIDS OR LOOKING FOR A DRIED LEAVES CRAFT?

-ALSO CHECK OUT THIS PRESSED LEAF CRAFT FOR KIDS:
+ALSO CHECK OUT THIS PRESSED LEAF CRAFT FOR KIDS FOR PRESERVING LEAVES ON PAPER!

 (One of our all time favorite dried autumn leaves projects!
-We used this for framing fall leaves!)
+We used this for framing fall leaves / preserving leaves in a frame!
+Definitely add this to your waxing fall leaves projects!)

 How long do wax dipped leaves last?

-Fresh leaves dipped in wax will last for a very long time, but will start to get crispy and brittle after some time.
+Fresh leaves dipped in wax will last for a very long time (months), but will start to get crispy and brittle after some time.
 Be sure to dip the leaves before they become completely dried out and cover the leaf completely with wax.
-Hang or lay flat to dry and use wax covered leaves in decorations or crafts.
+Hang or lay flat to dry on sheets of wax paper.
+Then, use wax covered leaves in decorations or crafts.

-Let’s get to how to press a leaf and how do you wax leaves craft for preserving leaves…
+Let’s get to how to press a leaf with wax in this simple method and answer how do you wax leaves craft for preserving leaves…

-A few reminders when learning how to make wax dipped leaves before we get to the instructions:
+A few reminders and best advice when learning how to make wax dipped leaves with beautiful colors before we get to the instructions:

 IMPORTANT: Wax leaves preserving deals with (no surprise) hot wax.
 It’s important to do this craft under close adult supervision or, if you have younger kids, have an adult do the wax dipping.